 - 1 teaspoon garlic powder

-- 1 tablespoon agave nectar or honey
+- 2 tablespoon honey

 - 1 teaspoon Kosher salt or more to taste

-- Roast the brussels sprouts for 25 to 30 minutes, until they're tender and nicely browned and the pancetta is cooked.
+- Roast the brussels sprouts for 25 to 30 minutes, until they're tender and nicely browned and the bacon is cooked.
 Toss half way through roasting.

 - Remove from the oven, and toss again.
 Taste for seasonings,drizzle with balsamuc glaze if desired. and serve.